sharmine-s/sql-databases/challenges/03_designing_schema_one_table.md

 So far you've been working with tables already designed and created for you.
 In this section you'll learn how to design a table schema (which columns a table contains) from plain English user stories.

-Often, this design step will happen before you write the program that interacts with the database.
-Later on, as more features and changes are added to the program, this schema will likely evolve, and the table might be updated.
+Often, this design step will happen before you even write the program that interacts with the database.
+Later on, as requirements and features evolve, this schema will likely evolve as well, and the schema might be updated, by adding columns to existing tables, or new tables.

 Designing a schema is an important part of designing and planning programs that need to use a database.
 As always, there can be different approaches to this, with different tradeoffs depending on the situation.
 This module presents a few design recipes to follow for simple situations.
 Let's have a look at the first one.

-## Design Recipe
+## Design Recipe for a Single Table

 You can follow steps from this [Design Recipe](../resources/single_table_design_recipe_template.md) to design the schema for a single table.
 The outline is: